 I won’t go so far as to say that you can’t trust anybody, but you should be cautious when you travel.
 Another person on my tour lost all her money and her driver’s license when we crossed Ponte Vecchio in Florence.
 She peeked over the side of the bridge, and in the two seconds she took her eyes off her purse, a pickpocket grabbed her wallet.
 I avoid purses with magnetic closures in general, but they are especially risky in a crowded sightseeing spot.
 My best advice for travelers is not to look like a tourist.
 Travel light, look confident in your surroundings, and always listen to that little Mad-Eye voice in your head that counsels constant vigilance!

 I started this blog in the middle of the story, as though it were some sort of Homeric epic.
 While I can hardly claim to have accomplished any heroic feats, my journey spanned several nations and exposed me to new cultural experiences.
 It was pretty epic in my book.
-Towards the end of the trip, on the ferry ride from Corfu to Athens, I watched the water trail behind the ship like white, frothy fingers splaying across the surface of the Ionian Sea.
+Toward the end of the trip, on the ferry ride from Corfu to Athens, I watched the water trail behind the ship like white frothy fingers splaying across the surface of the Ionian Sea.
 I was transfixed by the way the water churned in the ferry’s wake, the way it was pushed away after being pulled in.
 It hit me then that I wasn’t like the water, I wasn’t violently crashing and quickly subduing.
 As I said, traveling isn’t a Herculean task, but I was on the cusp of completing a goal I’d had for years.
-I’d seen London, this remarkable city that always felt a fingertip out of reach, and then I’d ventured even further.
+I’d seen London, this remarkable city that had always felt a fingertip out of reach, and then I’d ventured even farther.

 Last year I quit my job to travel from London to Athens.
 In the weeks leading up to my trip, I scavenged travel blogs, seeking scraps of tourism enlightenment.
 Suitcase or backpack duffel, which burden would I choose?
 At what point does one have too much underwear?
 Could I walk a mile in those shoes?
 Packing loomed over me like an unanswerable kōan.
 I prayed for a Mean Girls moment in which the culmination of all my efforts would produce clarity.
 I would suddenly understand, “The limit does not exist!”
 Of course, the limit did exist in the form of a 29” x 20” x 10” suitcase size restriction.
 I micromanaged every aspect of my trip, but I was not prepared for the litany of unforeseen obstacles I encountered.